petersonddb/url-shortening/README.md

 # URL Shortening Service

-*Disclaimer: this service was created for learning purposes.*
+*Disclaimer: this service was created for self practicing.*

 ## The Service